jan-vince/smallrecords/README.md

 You can set permissions to access each of a plugin parts.

 ### Settings

-Right now just to set list's preview image height and width.
+Right now you can only set list's preview image height and width.

 ## Records

-Main idea behind this is to have a place where I can easily collect records in several lists (like portfolio, partners, sliders and their images, simple photo galleries, etc.).
+> Main idea behind this is to have a place where I can easily collect records in several lists (like portfolio, partners, sliders and their images, simple photo galleries, etc.).

 ### Records lists

-Here you can add and edit lists and choose which data (and form fields) will be available.
+Create one or more lists of records and assign form fields that you want to be visible in the list.

 *Created list will be appended to the top of the side menu in Records administration.*

 ### Categories

-You can add one main and several secondary categories to your records.

 Here you can set up categories hierarchy (it is a nested tree).

+*There are components ready to use for categories listing in Twig.*

 ### Tags